bitboxer/manpages/README.md

 is required.
 So if you install a gem that includes a man page (e.g. guard), you can simply use `man guard` and you will see the man page the gem provided.

-# Using this with rbenv/chruby
+# Using this with rbenv

-...coming soon
+Sadly rbenv uses shims to hide the actual the executables.
+This makes it impossible for man to find the pages.
+The only solution is to add hooks that modify the `MANPATH` environment variable.

+This gem will provide a hook soon to fix this issue.